 So, our conclusion concerning the binary case is that the choice of $\mathbf{Q}$ as in \eqref{eq:Q1} and \eqref{eq:Rmatrix} should be avoided.
 A safer $\mathbf{Q}$ is obtained by considering $z > 1$ and $m > 1$.
 This obviously has the drawback of requiring codes with increased error correction capability.

-These considerations, about the structure of the $\mathbf{Q}$ matrix, are useful in general for every family of codes we would like to use in the proposed system, but a more specific characterization is needed depending on the specific type of code adopted.
-In fact, in order to avoid specific attacks or to choose feasible parameters linked to the code's error correction capability, it is necessary to address further structure issues as the ones we will analyze in Section \ref{subsec:Distinguisher}.
+These considerations about the structure of the matrix $\mathbf{Q}$ are useful in general for every family of codes we would like to use in the proposed system, but a more specific characterization is needed depending on the type of codes adopted.
+In fact, in order to avoid specific attacks or to choose feasible parameters linked to the code's error correction capability, it is necessary to address further structure issues like those we will analyze in Section \ref{subsec:Distinguisher}.